2100, Program Authorization and Services

 Fiscal Year – The state fiscal year is from Sept.
 1 through Aug.
 31. The federal fiscal year is from Oct.
 1 through Sept.
 30.

 Grantee – A non-state entity that receives an award directly from the state awarding agency to carry out an activity under a state program.
-The term grantee does not include subgrantees.
+The term grantee does not include subrecipient.

 Health and Human Services Commission (HHSC) – The Texas administrative agency established under Chapter 531, Texas Government Code, or its designee.
 HHSC manages programs that help families with food, health care, safety and disaster services.

-Health Education – The process of educating or teaching individuals about lifestyles and daily activities that promote physical, mental and social well-being.
-This process may be provided to an individual or to a group of individuals.
+Health Education – The process of educating or teaching people about lifestyles and daily activities that promote physical, mental and social well-being.
+This process may be provided to an individual or to a group of people.

-Health Screening – The provision of tests (e.g., blood glucose, serum cholesterol and fecal occult blood) as a means of determining the need for intervention and perhaps a more comprehensive evaluation.
+Health Screening – The provision of tests such as blood glucose, serum cholesterol and fecal occult blood, as a means of determining the need for intervention and perhaps a more comprehensive evaluation.

-Laboratory (informally, Lab) – A facility that measures or examines materials derived from the human body to provide information on diagnosis, monitoring prevention or treatment of disease.
+Laboratory or Informally, Lab – A facility that measures or examines materials derived from the human body to provide information on diagnosis, monitoring prevention or treatment of disease.

-Laboratory, X-ray or other Appropriate Diagnostic Services – Studies or tests ordered by the client’s health care practitioner(s) (e.g., physicians, dentists and mid-level providers) to evaluate an individual’s health status for diagnostic purposes.
+Laboratory, X-ray or other Appropriate Diagnostic Services – Studies or tests ordered by the client’s health care practitioner(s) such as physicians, dentists and mid-level providers, to evaluate a client’s health status for diagnostic purposes.

 Managing Conservator – A person designated by a court to have daily legal responsibility for a child.